zainmo11/Quantum-Computing-Fundamentals/README.md

 ### Quantum Random Number Generator
 The QRNG implementation generates 100 random bits with an approximately uniform distribution between 0 and 1, demonstrating the true randomness that can only be achieved through quantum processes.

+### Quantum Key Generation
+The QKG implementation successfully demonstrates the key principles of quantum key distribution:

+- Generation of 100 raw key bits shared between Alice and Bob
+- Base-sifting process resulting in approximately 50 matching measurement bases
+- Successful detection of eavesdropping attempts with an error rate exceeding the security threshold
+- Final secure key length of approximately 35-40 bits after error correction and privacy amplification

+The code visualizes the correlation between Alice and Bob's measurement results and quantifies the information leakage under different eavesdropping scenarios.

 ## Usage